Salma3010-Damar/New-plan/README.md

 -I want to expressing my self with code
 -I want to learn phyton language
 -I want to be a programmer

+So i dedicated to learn programming more intensive.